 As it turns out, that’s exactly what good bloggers do by regularly posting valuable, honest articles on their blogs.
 The more people whose trust you’ve earned, the easier it will be to accomplish your goals online.

 #20 Take Control of Your Online Identity

-Whether you’re a person or business, there’s probably lots of information about you online.
+Whether you are a person or business, there is lots of information about you online.
 When somebody searches for you online, you want to make sure that they get an accurate and complete picture of who you are and what you’re all about.

 Starting a blog that covers all the bases is a great way to control your online identity and make sure that the top result on Google makes a the right first impression.

 The Last Word On The Benefits of Blogging: